 Think of who your buyers will be for these gift vouchers.
 Make special vouchers for people to give as gifts to thank their friends, referral partners or business friends.
 Make birthday oriented vouchers or of course, special occasions like Mothers Day or Christmas.

 Should you offer monetary value, or product/service based vouchers?
 Consider whether a 3 year expiry date validity is required.
 If it is, you’re probably safer to offer a $ value gift voucher rather than a product or service.
-You risk you no longer offer in 3 years at the same price, or the item may become obsolete.
+You risk you no longer offer the product or service in 3 years at the same price, or the item may even become obsolete.

 How to create gift vouchers using a gift vouchers template